TUB-DVG/TECDEM/README.md

 The tools can be used for quickly analyzing districts.
 We consider such tools relevant, as districs provide an important scale in the energy transition.
 They provide more flexibility than a single building an hence can be considered the smallest cell of energy transition.

-## Further Helpful Reading and Materials

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!

 ## Installation